JuliaCon/www.juliacon.org/2024/venue.md

 ## Accessibility

 In Eindhoven, the most common way for people to get around is by bicycle or on foot.
+Additional information on travel advice for individuals with disabilities can be found [below](#travel-with-a-disability).
 The PSV Stadium is located close to the city centre, and is available within 10 minutes walking from the city center and the central train station.

-If you think you may require a closer parking space or accommodations, please email [juliacon@julialang.org](mailto:juliacon@julialang.org).
+If you think you may require a closer parking space, accommodations or extra assistance, please email [juliacon@julialang.org](mailto:juliacon@julialang.org).

 ## Reaching Eindhoven